bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-service.rst

 Engine Service
 ==============

-In productive environments it is recommended to run the Axon.ivy Engine as a service.
+In productive environments it is recommended to run the |ivy-engine| as a service.

 Windows Service
 ---------------

-The binary :file:`bin/AxonIvyEngineService.exe` is the implementation of Axon.ivy Engine as Windows Service.
-It can also be used as command line tool to register, unregister, start and stop Axon.ivy Engine as Windows Service.
-The command line tool must *run as administrator*.
+The binary :file:`bin/AxonIvyEngineService.exe` is the |ivy-engine| implementation as Windows Service.
+It can also be used as command line tool to register, unregister, start and stop |ivy-engine|
+as Windows Service.
+The command line tool must be *run as administrator*.

 .. rubric:: Register Axon.ivy Engine as Windows Service